danielchengml/twitch-livestreams/Frontend/README.md

 # Twitch Live Streaming App (Frontend Mobile Application)

-This Mobile Application will allow users to view Top Live Streams that are streaming on twitch.tv.
-This application is build using Go and React Native.
+This Mobile Application will allow users to view Top Live Streams that are streaming on [twitch.tv](https://www.twitch.tv/).
+The Frontend of this application is built using React Native.

-## User Stories
-1. As a User, I want to see the Top 100 Games that are currently live.
-Upon selecting the game, I want to see the top 100 streams currently streaming for that game.
-Upon selecting the game, I want to watch the livestream in my browser.

-2. As a User, I want to see the Top 100 Streams.
-I can then select the stream that I want to watch.
+This document is a step-by-step guide to setup the Frontend Development Environment using either macOS or Windows.

 ## Getting Started